frankframework/frank-manual/docs/source/advancedDevelopment/maven/maven.rst

 Starting the Frank!Runner from Visual Studio Code
 -------------------------------------------------

 First, you learn how to start the Frank!Runner from within your text editor.
 We present the approach for Visual Studio Code, but it also works for Eclipse.
-Please do the following:
+Please start with the following preparations:

 #.
 Create an empty directory where you can develop a Frank, say ``Frank2Maven``.